guidohajanssen/archimateviewer/README.md

 - index.xsl creates the index page
 - browsepages.xsl creates a page for each element or view

-Xml can be transformed by using Saxon9HE for exmaple.
+Xml can be transformed by using Saxon9HE for example.

 Far from finished but a good start.
 Have to learn GitHub at the same time